For B2B SaaS with AI features used in Europe

 Answer procurement's AI governance questionnaire without slowing the deal.

 A living record of your AI systems, article-mapped obligations, and the evidence behind them.
-Exportable as a System Readiness Packet the customer's legal team can read without a call back to you.
+Exportable as a System Readiness Packet the customer's legal team can review without first asking for the system basics.

 • From €124/mo billed yearly